Tech-at-DU/React-Redux-passwords-Tutorial/README.md

-# Web 7 - Passwords Tutorial
+# React + Redux Toolkit - Passwords Tutorial

 This tutorial uses React and Redux to create a password generator and storage app.